VineetKiragi/CMPE-257/README.md

 2. Add our own contexts and Questions and Answers using the above mentioned annotaion tool.
 3. Export the dataset in SQUAD format which will be json file.
 ## Approach
+Question answering is a critical NLP problem and a long-standing artificial intelligence milestone.
+QA systems allow a user to express a question in natural language and get an immediate and brief response

+We would be building a question answering model that would answer the questions related to a particular paragraph that the model has been trained on.
+Putting it simply, it is a reading comprehension model.
+Here a SQuAD(Stanford Question Answering Dataset) format dataset will be used, which contains nested dictionaries.
+These nested dictionaries have the title, paragraph as the keys.
+These would internally contain the context i.e, the description of the context.
+It also has questions, boolean to tell whether the questions could be answered or not, answer for the particular question etc.

+The dataset that is built using the haystack will be used to train a question answering model.
+We would search for potential models that would best work for the question answering models on Hugging face.

+The model would learn from the context with the already defined question and answers.
+Later, it would be tested to answer questions that are new to the model.